September 30, 2022

 Staffing complaints are common in healthcare, particularly in busy hospital settings.
 Travelers are reminded to be careful with social media posts that reflect negatively on their contract facility.
 A widely discussed, recent decision by a National Labor Relations Board (NLRB) administrative law judge (ALJ) reinforced the notion that employees in healthcare settings are protected by Section 7 of the National Labor Relations Act (NLRA).
 While this is true for full-time staff, applying this precedent to travelers has not been tested in court.

 Healthcare travelers do not enjoy the same protections as FTE staff.
-Our employers are, in most cases, the agency with whom we are contracted.
-PanTravelers has monitored a number of recent discussions on Facebook between travelers who believe that this decision offers solid protection from termination for posting criticisms of their assignment facility while on assignment.
+In most cases, our employers are the agency with whom we are contracted.
+PanTravelers has monitored several recent discussions on Facebook between travelers who believe that this decision offers solid protection from termination for posting criticisms of their assignment facility while on assignment.
 PanTravelers wants to remind you that if you are tempted to criticize your contract facility online for anything, the consequences may be the immediate cancellation of your contract.

 March 4, 2019 - TravCon 2019 Registration is OPEN!
 Contributing PanTravelers members get 20% off.